schultkr/MVAII_SoSe16/MVA_pcastockselection_results/README.md

 Datafile: Portfolios2014to2016.dat, Portfolios2011to2016.dat, Portfolios2006to2016.dat

-Output: Three plots for PCA portfolio returns and values for different time periods.
+Output: 'Three plots for PCA portfolio returns and values for different time periods.
 All portfolios constructed according to pca (red) are compared to the  portfolio with all members of the index (blue).
-The asset universe are constituents in the STOXX EUROPE 600 index.
+The asset universe are constituents in the STOXX EUROPE 600 index.'

 ```